Skip to main content

 Why money page link boosting outperforms position-based boosting

 Link boosting to pages ranking 4-15 delivered 8-23% traffic gains.
-Link boosting to money pages with the highest revenue per session delivered 47% - roughly double the impact.
+Link boosting to money pages with the highest revenue per session delivered 47% - a substantially stronger result.
 Money pages already have strong quality signals from converting visitors into revenue.
 When you amplify them with more internal links, Google rewards them with better rankings.

 Frequently asked questions